Visiting Angkor Wat and other things to do in Siem Reap

 How to get to Siem Reap and away

 As one of the most important places to visit in Cambodia and South East Asia, Siem Reap is well connected to the rest of the country by bus, with connections to Phnom Penh, Battambang, and even Bangkok.
 The airport is located at about 20 minutes drive from the city (no more than $7 USD by tuk tuk) and connects it with various destinations in South East Asia, including Bangkok.
+Entry to Cambodia requires a visa that can either be obtained on arrival (but scams are very frequent – they even tried to scam me at the border) or via trusted online agencies such as iVisa.

 Have you ever been to Siem Reap?
 Of all the things to do in Siem Reap, which did you enjoy the most?